mac-comp127/cell-absorption/README.md

     - Hint: You will see a lot of red.
 That’s OK.
     - Hint: Don’t comment out bits as pieces as you go.
 Be bold!
 Don’t copy!
 Cut!
 If you really mess up the code, you can always use git to get back to the way it was at the last commit.
 1. Study the **methods** in `CellSimulation`.
 Which of those should move to the new `Cell` class?
 In other words, which would be a behavior or capability of a single `Cell` and not the whole simulation?
 Move those methods over to `Cell`.
     - Hint: Look at where the red is in your code.
-If a method uses an instance variable that moved to the new class, maybe that method should move too … or maybe it should _use_ the new
+If a method uses an instance variable that moved to the new class, maybe that method should move too … or maybe it should use the new cell instance variable to do the job.
     - Hint: One of the existing methods should turn into the `Cell` constructor.
 1. Some constants and helper methods will need to move to `Cell` as well.
 1. **Checkpoint:** Once you have moved everything into the new class that belongs there, you should have a `Cell` class with:
     - a constructor and
     - no errors.
 (There will still be errors in `CellSimulation`, but not in `Cell`.)
 1. Your new class is ready to use!
 Now it’s time to make `CellSimulation` work again using your new class.
-Add a new instance variable to `CellSimulation` so that the simulation has one `Cell`:
+Add a new instance variable to `CellSimulation` so that it has one `Cell`:
     ```java
     private Cell cell;
     ```
 1. Figure out where in the code you should instantiate a `Cell` and initialize your new `cell` instance variable.
     - Hint: You’ll need to change the `Cell` constructor to be `public` to use it from `CellSimulation`.
-1. Now take the other methods that have moved, and turn them into call to `cell`’s methods instead.
+1. Find the remaining method calls that are red because the methods moved, and turn them into calls to `cell`’s methods.
-    - Hint: You’ll need to make any `Cell` methods `public` that you use from `CellSimulation`.
+    - Hint: Any `Cell` methods that you use from `CellSimulation` you will need to make `public`.
     - Hint: You’ll need to add a getter for the shape so you can add it to the canvas.

 If you completed all of the above, there should be no errors left in your code.
 Run it, and if it worked, you should see … exactly what you saw before!

 _Phew!_ That was a lot of work!
 But the code doesn’t do anything different.
 Was it all for nothing?
 Not at all!
 You are now ready to do something that would have been really difficult before: put many cells in the simulation.
 Because `Cell` is an object, you can instantiate more than one.
-You have _decoupled_ the cell from the simulation.
+You have _decoupled_ the cell from the simulation, and that opened up new possibilities.

 This pattern you went through is a common one in programming.
 First, you refactor your code — change its structure without changing what it does — to make it so that the upcoming changes make sense.
 Then when you make the change, it goes smoothly.
 The programming motto for this is: